malone46/JazzpunkVita/README.md

 - Load System to implement

 # Sushi !
-- Fix pissing material
-- Cannot move at fugu cutscene end
+- Cannot move at fugu cutscene end (To experiment)
 - Fix vase minigame (enable it ?)
-- Add restaurant ambience
 - Make spiders not laggy
--